Neuroplastic1/ravenous/README.md

 ## “Ravenous”
 A Yelp-like clone.
-(currently building)
+Search for local businesses.

 In total, there will be four parts to this project:
 - Creating Static Components